NHopewell/nfl-event-parser/README.md

 ## How to Run

-This is a command line application, it is expected that the user input a start date and a delta (in days, betweem 0 and 7 inclusive).
+This is a command line application, it is expected that the user input a start date and a delta (in days, between 0 and 7 inclusive).

 Clone the repository, activate a virtual env, and install the requirements.
 * on macOS and Linux: